kevinam99/kevinam99/README.md

 Introducing me, Kevin, a young engineer who wants to do something meaningful and impactful with his work.&#x1F680;
 Full disclosure: A 3/4 stack developer.
 I can work with backend languages, servers, and databases.
 I can't do UI dev.
-It infurates me.
+It infuriates me.
 But that's just my opinion.
 I work with a lot of stuff and I also talk about it on my socials.
 Get in touch! &#x1F31F; I might take up some contract work if time allows and if the work is interesting.